npgrosser/autowired/README.md

 ## Eager and Lazy Instantiation

 `autowired()` fields behave like `cached_property`s and are instantiated lazily, i.e., the first time they are accessed.
-If this is not the desired behavior, you can use the `eager` parameter to force eager instantiation of autowired fields.
+If this is not the desired behavior, you can use the `eager` parameter to force eager instantiation of the component.

 ```python
 class ApplicationContext(Context):